Tim Davis (activist): Radio disc jockey career

 After earning a broadcasting degree from Minneapolis Community and Technical College, Davis worked as a disc jockey at WWTC-AM, in Minneapolis, from 1985 to 1986.

 Grassroots Party

 Davis, a founding member of the Minnesota Grassroots Party, in 1986, had a role in the fight in 1988 to get the Grassroots Party into a booth in the coliseum at the Minnesota State Fair, which was staffed by volunteers during the 1990s.
-Davis was Grassroots Party chairperson throughout the 1990s, and was the party’s candidate for State Representative (District 59B) in 1990, Minnesota Lieutenant Governor in 1994, and United States Senator in 1996.
+Davis was Grassroots Party chair throughout the 1990s, and was the party’s candidate for State Representative (District 59B) in 1990, Minnesota Lieutenant Governor in 1994, and United States Senator in 1996.

 Minnesota NORML

 Davis led the Minnesota chapter of the National Organization for the Reform of Marijuana Laws for over a decade, from the late 1980s until 2000s.

 2000s–2010s activism

+Minnesota Greens

 In 2002, Davis ran for U.S. Congress from District 5 as the Green Party candidate and received 17,800 votes.
 His campaign included reducing government military spending in order to raise public education funding, and removing influences corporations have over universities.
 Davis worked in the campaigns for Ralph Nader in 2000, and 2004.